Jažince, Jegunovce

 Jažince (Јажинце, Jazhincë) is a village in the municipality of Jegunovce, North Macedonia.
 It used to be part of the former municipality of Vratnica.

+History

+Jažince is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 26 Christian households and 2 bachelors.

+According to the 1467-68 Ottoman defter, Jažince exhibits Slavic Orthodox anthroponomy.

 Demographics

 According to the 2021 census, the village had a total of 913 inhabitants.
 Ethnic groups in the village include: